 C to even the galley's heat was to be avoided, as not to degrade the essential vitamin.
-Food prep was to be restricted to just before use, vegetables should never soak in water for longer than appropriate cooking.
-The cook is encouraged to prepare vegetables in small amounts, for immediate serving, to ensure the highest nutritional as possible. leeway is encouraged, such as cooking cabbage. nutritionally best Though when steamed, steamed cabbage's "appearance and flavour are such that it is left uneaten."31 The cook ought to boil it instead as consumed. less nutritionally rich cabbage, appealing to sight, aroma and taste is better than wasted cabbage.
+Food prep was to be restricted to just before use, and vegetables should never soak in water for longer than appropriate cooking.
+The cook is encouraged to prepare vegetables in small amounts, for immediate serving, to ensure the highest nutritional value as possible.
+Some leeway is encouraged, such as when cooking cabbage. nutritionally best Though when steamed. steamed cabbage's "appearance and flavour are such that it is left uneaten."31 The cook ought to boil it instead as consumed. less nutritionally rich cabbage, appealing to sight, aroma and taste is better than wasted cabbage.